The Complete Guide to The Tarbolton Reel

 ABC Notation & Interactive Sheet Music

-The primary setting of The Tarbolton Reel in the database was contributed by user b.maloney on February 21, 2002.
-Use the interactive player below to switch between the Standard Setting (E Dorian) and a setting with Chord Suggestions (contributed by BillScates).
+The standard setting of The Tarbolton Reel in the database was contributed by user b.maloney on February 21, 2002.
+Use the interactive player below to switch between the Standard Setting (E Dorian) and a setting with Chord Suggestions contributed by user BillScates.

 Recordings & Artists: The Landmark Albums

-The Tarbolton has a rich commercial recording history, with 118 distinct tracks cataloged by 100 different artists.
-The tune has been recorded by several generation-defining traditional music figures:
+The Tarbolton has a documented recording history, with 118 distinct tracks cataloged by 100 different artists.
+Notable recordings include:

-• Michael Coleman (1922): Recorded in New York, released on the 78rpm album Stack of Barley and Wheat.
-This is the recording that defined the set.
+• Michael Coleman (1922): Recorded in New York and released on the 78rpm disc Stack of Barley and Wheat.
+This recording established the standard Tarbolton medley.

-• Johnny Doran (1947): The legendary uilleann piper recorded it as a solo track, showcased on The Bunch Of Keys.
+• Johnny Doran (1947): The uilleann piper recorded it as a solo track, now compiled on The Bunch Of Keys: Complete Recordings.

-• Matt Molloy & Donal Lunny (1976): Featured as the second tune on track 1 of Matt Molloy's self-titled solo album.
-Played on the flute with staggering velocity.
+• Matt Molloy & Donal Lunny (1976): Featured on Matt Molloy's solo album, performed on the wooden flute with high-velocity phrasing.

-• The Chieftains (1977): Recorded on their classic album The Chieftains 7 (track 1, tune 2) and performed regularly in their live concerts (such as The Chieftains Live).
+• The Chieftains (1977): Recorded on their studio album The Chieftains 7 and featured on live albums like The Chieftains Live.

 Search Recordings Database